-9.2 Description of actions to fulfil ex-ante conditionalities, responsible bodies and timetable
+1.1 Description of actions to fulfil ex-ante conditionalities, responsible bodies and timetable

-Table 74: Actions to fulfil applicable general ex-ante conditionalities
+Table 73: Actions to fulfil applicable general ex-ante conditionalities

 General ex-ante conditionality Criteria not fulfilled Actions to be taken Deadline (date) Bodies responsible 1.
-Anti-discrimination The existence of administrative capacity for the implementation and application of Union anti-discrimination law and policy in the field of the ESI Funds.
-Arrangements in accordance with the institutional and legal framework of Member States for the involvement of bodies responsible for the promotion of equal treatment of all persons throughout the preparation and implementation of programmes, including the provision of advice on equality in ESI fund-related activities.
-Ensuring the institutional and strategic framework Reinforcing the administrative capacity of the Department of Gender Equality and Equal Opportunities at the MLSAF SR. Increasing the administrative capacity of the Department of Gender Equality and Equal Opportunities at the MLSAF SR. Based on a proposal for the management and control system for the 2014 - 2020 programming period we observe that due to the cross-cutting nature of tasks delivered by the coordinator for HP non-discrimination, accessibility and equality between men and women coupled with the 1 November 2014 - attaining the optimised number of administrative capacities by creating a department for implementation of horizontal principles of non-discrimination and equality between men and women consisting of 7 full-time employees plus 1 assistant.
-The initial deadline 31 August 2014 was extended because of the need to approved document concerning administrative capacities and preparing of project MLSAF SR extended scope of its competence in the new programming period, administrative capacities of the current coordinator for HP equal opportunities (HP EO) must be reinforced.
+Anti-discrimination Arrangements in accordance with Ensuring the institutional and strategic framework 1 November 2014 - attaining the MLSAF SR The existence of administrative the institutional and legal Dieferie 4. de deietette en ette fall Deceterat ef Conde optimised number of administrative capacity for the implementation framework of Member States for the Reinforcing the administrative capacity of the Department of Gender capacities by creating a department and application of Union anti- discrimination law and policy in involvement of bodies responsible for the promotion of equal treatment Equality and Equal Opportunities at the MLSAF SR. for implementation of horizontal principles of non-discrimination and the field of the ESI Funds. of all persons throughout the Increasing the administrative capacity of the Department of Gender equality between men and women the field of the EBT I things preparation and implementation of Equality and Equal Opportunities at the MLSAF SR. consisting of 7 full-time employees programmes, including the 1 A It. plus 1 assistant.
+The initial deadline provision of advice on equality in Based on a proposal for the management and control system for the 2014 - 31 August 2014 was extended ESI fund-related activities.
+2020 programming period we observe that due to the cross-cutting nature because of the need to approved of tasks delivered by the coordinator for HP non-discrimination, document concerning administrative accessibility and equality between men and women coupled with the capacities and preparing of project extended scope of its competence in the new programming period, from OP TA. administrative capacities of the current coordinator for HP equal opportunities (HP EO) must be reinforced.
 An institutional mechanism for HP coordination will be developed with the focus on methodology guidance, publicity, training and educational activities, evaluation and selection process, as well as monitoring and control.
 An independent entity for the coordination of horizontal principles will be set up, with 7 new job positions planned to be created, plus one assistant.
-All job positions within from OP TA.
+All job positions within